Sledding in Yyteri

 Dig out your sled and head to Yyteri to enjoy the joys of winter!
 The Keisarinpankki sledding hill offers thrilling speeds.
 The sledding hill is about a 100-meter walk from the Yyteri Visitor Centre.

 The valuable and delicate lyme grass helps protect our fragile dunes.
 That’s why a dedicated sledding hill has been designated, and sledding on other dunes is not allowed.
-The Keisarinpankki hill is also snowed when weather conditions permit.

 The snow-covered sledding hill is maintained by the City of Pori.
 However, sledding in Yyteri is at your own risk.